sagarbathe/Fabric-Workshop/README.md

 Lab Scenarios
 ********************************************************************************************
 This workshop is divided in 3 main sessions having appropriate labs:
 1. The Foundational presentation will provide an overview of Fabric and the various workloads.
-Following the presentation, the team will work on the labs under 01-Foundation folder in this repo
+Following the presentation, the team will work on the following labs
+	- 1 - Foundation/Discovery Labs